Azure/application-gateway-kubernetes-ingress/docs/how-tos/scale-applications-using-appgw-metrics.md

 In following example, we will target a sample deployment `aspnet`.
 We will scale up Pods when `appgw-request-count-metric` > 200 per Pod upto a max of `10` Pods.

-Replace your target deployment name and apply the following auto scale configuration:
+Replace your target deployment name and apply the following auto scale configuration.
+Copy paste this YAML content in `autoscale-config.yaml` and apply with `kubectl apply -f autoscale-config.yaml`.
 ```yaml
 apiVersion: autoscaling/v2beta1
 kind: HorizontalPodAutoscaler